mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

 ---

 ## Purpose
 The underlying motivation for the piece stemmed from reading a ton.
 I started reading a lot a few years ago which led to the fiddling with ideas.
 However, none of these ideas were concrete.
 I couldn't connect them to its origin and neither could I articulate them well.
 Writing became the next natural step of progression.
-Below are my notes compiled from observing others.
+Below are my notes compiled from my reading and learning.

+## Trivium

+This guide is to communicate your thoughts more clearly.
+Clear sentences depend upon trivium.
+The discipline of logic, rhetoric and grammar, known collectively as trivium.

+- Logical perspective is an expository prose based on factual language.
+It is the product of your thinking.
+This requires critical thinking, collecting facts and reason from first principles.
+Logical perspective demands two questions:
+    - What exactly are we talking about?
+    - What exacly are you saying about it?
+- Rhetoric style depends on what words you use and how you design your sentences.
+Designing your sentence depends upon logic.
+- Grammar is the foundation upon which both logic and rhetoric rest.
+This one is notorious because you can confuse rules with regulations.
+    - A regulation is an order for which we can see no real reason.
+    - A rule is a requirement based on reason.
+    - The writer, like craftsman, works with the rules, and violates them when he or she must insightfully.
+The two disciplines (logical and rhetorical) are actually at odds with each other because one appeals to your reasona nd the the your emotions.

+The conscientious writer or speaker will know the rules of grammar, understand the requirements of clear thinking, and constantly aware of the effects of a particular style.
+How to orchestrate these 3 creative forces is the job upon us.

 ## Why write?
 Writing broadens your mind by turning abstraction such as intuition and ideas into concrete words.
 You are full of fuzzy ideas that are strongly supported by your intuition.
 However, intuition isn't a tool.
 It is a gut feeling.
 Intuition fuels your biased decision making process.
 Turning intuition into tools means understanding their origins, limitations and how they interact with other ideas.